lukashondrich/batch_eval_experiment/README.md

 2. **Independent**
    One example at a time (gold standard, but inefficient).

-3. **Filler Token**
+3. **Reasoning Token**
-   All examples in a batch, but with forced “thinking” steps (filler tokens) between each evaluation.
+   All examples in a batch, but with forced “thinking” steps (thinking tokens) between each evaluation.

 ## Key Findings

-Our experiments show that the **Filler Token** approach:
+Our experiments show that the **Reasoning Token** approach:

 - **Reduces Uniformity Bias**
   Achieves near-independent evaluation quality, with much lower adjacent correlation than standard batch.